rcmtcristian/musicworld/README.md

 1. [SoundCloud Developers](https://developers.soundcloud.com/docs/api/guide#authentication 'SoundCloud Developers') - SoundCloud's official documentation for developers, specifically the section on authentication.
 2. [Spotify Developers](https://developer.spotify.com/documentation/web-api/tutorials/getting-started) - Spotify's official documentation for developers, specifically the section on authentication.
 <p align="right">(<a href="#top">back to top</a>)</p>

+# Optimizations
+There is still a long way to go.
+I still have a lot of design choices ahead of me, such as the mobile responsiveness of the site among many other changes.

+>  Validation and filtering: Verifying that the incoming data conforms to the expected format and meets certain criteria.
+This can involve checking data types, length limits, or specific patterns.
+For instance, ensuring that an email address follows a valid format or that a numeric value is within an acceptable range.

+>  Sanitize the data: To sanitize incoming data means to clean and validate the data before processing or storing it in a system.
+The process of sanitizing data aims to prevent or mitigate potential security risks, such as injection attacks, cross-site scripting (XSS), or other forms of malicious activities that exploit vulnerabilities in the system.

+> Exporting: Allow the user to automatically export the artist list into a spotify playlist in their account

+> 3D assets: Migrate from spline to Three.js for the 3d scenes as they will reduce the blocking time by a large margin.
+Will most likely be using react 3 fiber for the most smooth transition

+> DB: Migrate the current database to SQL

+# Lessons Learned:
+I have deepened my understanding of authentication and Typescript most of all.
+I started out by fully typing out the routes for authentication manually without Clerk.
+This let me fully appreciate all that clerk does to ease the process of auth.